10 Best Digital Pianos with Weighted Keys – Play Harder than Ever

 Casio used a 9ft. concert grand piano to record four voices at four different dynamic levels.
 Hence the expressivity and realistic tone on either preset used.
 Of course, in order to get the highest sound quality, it’s probably best to use a damper pedal too.
 The PX-160BK has a damper pedal but it’s sold separately or as part of a slightly pricier bundle.

 The Korg B1SP is a very good starter digital piano.
 Its value is even greater when accompanied by the Knox bench and 3-pedal stand.
-If you’re looking for more value for your money and a complete starter kit, this is one of the best available choices on the market.
+If you’re looking for more value for your money and a complete starter kit, this is one of the best digital pianos on the market.

 This piano has a simple but very effective weighted hammer keyboard.
 The touch response has been pre-calibrated to simulate an acoustic piano.
 This should make the transition from digital to acoustic much easier.